 Energy storage systems for electricity generation include hydro-pumped storage, compressed-air storage, electrochemical batters, and flywheels.
 These energy storage systems use electricity to charge a storage facility or device, and the amount of electricity that they can supply is less than the amount they use for charging.
 Therefore, the net electricity generation from storage systems is counted as negative to avoid double counting electricity use for charging the storage system.

 |Generator||Plant type||Main fuel/energy source||Share of annual electricity generation|

-1Includes generators at utility-scale power plants (power plants with at least one megawatt electricity generation capacity.
+1Includes generators at power plants with at least one megawatt electric generation capacity.

 2Natural gas is the main energy source (99%) for combined-cycle power plants.

 3Other sources include internal combustion engines, fuel cells, and binary-cycle turbines.

 4Storage systems include hydro-pumped storage, electrochemical batteries, compressed-air storage, and flywheels.
 Generation from storage systems is netted out of total annual electricity generation to avoid double counting of energy storage charging sources.

 Source: U.S. Energy Information Administration (EIA), Form EIA-923 Power Plant Operations Report, 2020